ijekel2/BindingBooks/README.md

 ### Creating Database and Database Owner

-You will need to create a new database called "BindingBooksDB" and an a new user "BindingBooksAdmin".
+You will need to create a new database called "BindingBooksDB" and a new user "BindingBooksAdmin".
 Open a new command line window and launch the PostreSQL interactive terminal with this command:
 ```
 psql postgres
 ```